amdelamar/oddox-dashboard/README.md

 ## Usage

-Dashboard is a console for authors using the [Oddox](https://github.com/oddoxorg/oddox) blogging platform to write, sync, and manage their blog.
+Dashboard is a GUI for authors with an [Oddox](https://github.com/oddoxorg/oddox) blog to write, sync, and manage their content.

 This project is still in development.
 It is not easily modifiable for "new" blogs, but stay tuned.
 A self-installing version will be made available once the main features are complete.

-Please use see [Oddox's README](https://github.com/oddoxorg/oddox) for full deployment details.
+Please see [Oddox's README](https://github.com/oddoxorg/oddox) for full deployment details.

 ### Getting Started